mlswg/mls-architecture/draft-ietf-mls-architecture.md

 where security guarantees can be recovered thanks to the PCS properties achieved by the MLS protocol.

-In this section we will explore the consequences and recommandations regarding the following compromise scenarios:
+In this section we will explore the consequences and recommendations regarding the following compromise scenarios:

 -- The attacker has access to a specific symmetric encryption key